Spirithome > Holy Spirit > Spiritual Warfare < Read about the struggle in your own language.

 is that only God gives the victory over evil.

-The hard truth, though, is no one has enough love on their own to do spiritual warfare.
+The hard truth, though, is no one has enough love on their own for the fight.
 In Matthew 7:7, Jesus says to ask and it will be given.
 So ask God to enable you to love with God's love.
 The Spirit's more than happy to give you this.
 But like everything else God gives, it's made to be real.
 It will take stubborn, regular prayer, taking risks, and maybe some hard lessons and changes in outlook, for the love to start flowing out of you.
 If the love isn't there, it's like going into battle unarmed and unprepared, straight into the line of fire.

 One can only start 'spiritual warfare' from the point of view of 'spiritual welfare'.
 In both senses of the word 'welfare'.

-So, what kind of a Satan does the Scriptures tell us about?
+So, what kind of a Satan do the Scriptures tell us about?
 The devil is shown as having will, ability, and much supernatural power, even if the power comes mostly from his skill at lies and deceit.
 Satan has an identity (a sense of 'I') and a purpose (or anti-purpose).
-Satan is at once an instigator and a reactionary, the one who starts fights and the one whose reason for being (at least so far as he's concerned) is to frustrate and obstruct God's Kingdom in every way.
+Satan is at once an instigator and a reactionary, the great ear-whisperer, the one who starts fights and the one whose reason for being (at least so far as he's concerned) is to frustrate and obstruct God's Kingdom in every way.
 Satan is the one who decided to have this spiritual warfare; God would rather give love than wage war.
 The Devil is more than a match for any person standing on his or her own, or for that matter any group of human beings.
-We're no match for Satan on our own because we are out of kilter with the only One who has the power to defeat Satan.
+We're not cunning enough to out-wit Satan on our own because we are out of kilter with the only One who has the power to defeat Satan.
+But you're not on your own.
 Christ, by coming into the created world, calls Satan's bluffs and flushes him out from where he lurks.
+But the key thing to remember is that no matter where the idea to do evil comes from, you are the one who makes the decision of what to do, and you are responsible for your actions and the results thereof.
+The devil didn't make you do anything.

 Satan is said to have servants, too.
 These 'demons' or 'bad angels' do the day-to-day whisperings, the temptations within each moment of daily life.
 Give them a centimeter and they will try to take a kilometer.